Updated Sept 2020

 Why do we stick with sleep sacks for so long?

 At the beginning - it was for safety purposes: it kept Remy warm (and safe) at night, without worry of blanket suffocation or strangulation (yes, that is sadly a very real risk).
 One Dutch study (c.1998

 But it also provides so much more.

 I cannot tell you how many friends had a kid who became expertly mobile and decided they wanted to shirk the confines of their crib and roam the home.
 So they decided 'it's time for a toddler bed'.
-And then they dealt with a babe who was constantly trying to now escape not the crib, but their room!
+And then they dealt with a babe who was constantly trying to now escape NOT the crib, but their ROOM!